Skip navigation

 Inheritance

 Fragile XE syndrome is inherited in an X-linked pattern.
-A condition is considered X-linked if the mutated gene that causes the disorder is located on the X chromosome, one of the two sex chromosomes in each cell.
-In males, who have only one X chromosome, a mutation in the only copy of the gene in each cell is sufficient to cause the condition.
-In females, who have two copies of the X chromosome, one altered copy of the gene in each cell can lead to less severe features of the condition or may cause no signs or symptoms at all.
+A condition is considered X-linked if the altered gene that causes the disorder is located on the X chromosome, one of the two sex chromosomes in each cell.
+In individuals who have one X chromosome (typical for males), a variant in the only copy of the gene in each cell is sufficient to cause the condition.
+In people who have two copies of the X chromosome (typical for females), one altered copy of the gene rarely causes the condition and the features are often less severe than in individuals with both copies altered, or there may be no signs or symptoms at all.
 A characteristic of X-linked inheritance is that fathers cannot pass X-linked traits to their sons.

 Other Names for This Condition